-Lumigo have an industry leading platform for monitoring and debugging serverless applications.
-There blog is a company blog, but it’s a great place to learn about observability, monitoring and debugging.
+Lumigo has an industry-leading platform for monitoring and debugging serverless applications.
+Their blog is a company blog, but it’s a great place to learn about observability, monitoring, and debugging.
 It’s a very fair read and will provide great industry commentary on these areas.
 This is essential as a Developer Experience will make or break your efficiency and effectiveness.

 OK, time to bring Azure into the party!
 We are a little AWS-heavy, but there are important serverless approaches in other cloud providers as well.
 Serverless360 provides a cloud monitoring system for Azure services.
 There’s a lot of content here around Azure Functions and managed services.